-Steuben County Confirms two positive cases of COVID-19
+Steuben County confirms two positive cases of COVID-19

 · Cover your cough or sneeze with your sleeve or a tissue, and then throw the used tissue in the trash.

-· Monitor and treat any mild symptoms at home with over-the-counter medicine as appropriate.
+· Monitor and treat any mild symptoms at home with over-the-counter medications as appropriate.
 Call your healthcare provider for instructions if you have COVID-19-like symptoms: cough, fever, and shortness of breath.

 For the latest Steuben County updates, visit Steuben County’s website at www.steubencony.org or social media pages: www.facebook.com/SCNYPublicHealth and www.instagram.com/SteubenPublicHealth

-Note: UPDATE (3:15 p.m.): Officials in Steuben County say the coronavirus patient in Bath recently attended a large gathering at the Bath Volunteer Fire Department with over 100 people.